 0.5kg Potatoes – I’ve used King Edwards, floury potatoes work best in this recipe.

-Place a large, heavy based saucepan on the hob, add the butter and melt on a slow heat.
+Place a large, heavy based saucepan on the hob, add the butter or oil) and melt on a slow heat.

 Trim the top and bottom of the leeks.
 Make a slit down the entire length of each leek.
 Wash each leek thoroughly under cold water, making sure that any dirt, trapped between the layers, is washed out.
 (This is best done under a tap of cold running water – or you can chop the leeks, place in a bowl filled with cold water, swish about to dislodge any dirt and drain.)

 Add the chopped leeks to the melted butter in the pan.
 Then add half of the salt and stir ( the salt will stop the leeks burning).
 Sauté the leeks for 5-10 minutes on a medium/low heat until translucent (the dark green parts of the leek won’t change, don’t worry that’s okay).

 While the leeks are sautéing peel and chop the potatoes (1″ dice for the potatoes).
 Place the prepared potatoes into a bowl and cover with cold water.